manymoments/manymoments.github.io/_posts/2019-12-15-consensus-model-for-FLP.md

 ### Definitions

 #### The goal: Binary Agreement with crash failures
-We assume $n$ parties.
+There are $n$ parties.
 Each party is a state machine that has some *initial input* $\in \{0,1\}$.
 The state machine has a special *decide* action that irrevocably sets its *decision* $\in \{0,1\}$.

 We say that a protocol $\mathcal{P}$ solves *agreement against $t$ crash failures* if in any execution with at most $t$ crash failures:

 1. **Termination**: all non-faulty parties eventually decide.
 2. **Agreement**: all non-faulty parties decide on the same value.
 3. **Validity**: if all non-faulty parties have the same input value, then this is the decision value.

 #### Parties as State Machines

 We model each party as a deterministic state machine, and model randomness by giving the state machine read-only access to a tape of random bits.
 Each state machine has access to an immutable *input* register, a read-only *incoming-messages* queue, and a write-only *outgoing-messages* queue.
 At any given moment, the *local state* of a party is fully defined by the state of its state machine and the content of it input register and local message queues.
 A **protocol**, $\mathcal{P}$, for $n$ parties is a set of $n$ state machines.

 #### Message passing

 When a party wishes to send a message $m$ to a recipient party $p$, it locally writes $(m,p)$ on its outgoing-messages queue.
 The system then adds this event $e=(m,p)$ to a *global* set of *pending messages*.
 Once an event enters the pending messages set, the adversary can divide when to *deliver* the message (with some constraints that depend on the network model: synchrony or asynchrony).
 When event $e=(m,p)$ is delivered, the system adds the message $m$ to the local incoming-messages queue of party $p$.

 #### Configuration

 Given a protocol $\mathcal{P}$, a **configuration** of a system is just the state of all the parties and the set of all pending, undelivered messages.
 More formally, a configuration $C$ is a vector of *local states* and a set $C_M$ of pending messages.
 We say that $e\in C_M$ is a pending message and $e=(m,p)$ if the configuration $C$ has a pending message $m$ sent to a party $p$ that party $p$ did not receive yet.

 #### Initial Configuration

 Given a protocol $\mathcal{P}$, the **initial configuration** of the system is fully described by the vector of inputs.

 #### Deciding Configuration

 **$C$ is a *deciding* configuration**:  if all non-faulty parties have decided in $C$.
 We say that $C$ is  *1-deciding* if the common decision value is 1, and similarly that $C$ is *0-deciding* if the decision is 0.

 Note that it's easy to check if a configuration is deciding - just look at the local state of each non-faulty party.
 #### Committed Configuration (informal)

 The goal of a consensus protocol is for the system to eventually reach a deciding configuration (despite the adversary's control of the asynchrony and ability to corrupt parties).
 The *magic moment* of any consensus protocol is when the system reaches a *committed configuration*.
 This is a configuration where no matter what the adversary does from this point onwards, the eventual decision value is already *fixed*.
-Note that there is no obvious externally observable way to know if a configuration is indeed committed.
-In particular, parties need to learn that this is the case before they decide.
+Note that there is no obvious externally observable way to know if a configuration is indeed a committed configuration or is still uncommitted.
+In particular, parties need to learn that they are in a committed configuration before they decide.

 We choose to use new names to these definitions, which we feel provide a more intuitive and modern viewpoint.
 The classical name for a committed configuration is *univalent configuration*  and for an uncommitted configuration is *bivalent configuration*.

 #### Transitioning from one configuration to another